298H Seminars

 ACE 5 | CAS CDR Humanities

 We will explore the history, progression, impacts, and significance of public health activities from the Black Death to the worldwide AIDS/HIV crisis in the 1980s and 1990s.
-We will consider the role of pubic health organizations, understand the impact of major pandemics around the world from the 14th-20th centuries, explore the social, political, economic, and religious influences on and caused by major public health crises, and explore the nature of illness, wellness, healing, and public health within the contexts of race, gender, age, ethnicity, socioeconomic status, and physical ability.
+We will consider the role of public health organizations, understand the impact of major pandemics around the world from the 14th-20th centuries, explore the social, political, economic, and religious influences on and caused by major public health crises, and explore the nature of illness, wellness, healing, and public health within the contexts of race, gender, age, ethnicity, socioeconomic status, and physical ability.

 Medieval plague doctor, globe, and stethoscope